How to support your runner.

 Two to three people are ideal exclusive of pacing

 One person will find it extremely difficult to manage the volume of tasks involved and the speed required at each meet-up.
-Driving and parking, then refilling bottles, adding ice to bandanas, finding and presenting food and drink options, clean-up and prep for next stop, quickly retrieving change of socks or other clothing or night gear, setting-up a chair, dealing with blistered feet, sunblock, massage, etc., all while motivating and moving the runner along, AND taking care of yourself so you’re in shape to help at hour 20 or 25 as you were at the start.
+Driving and parking, then refilling bottles, adding ice to bandanas, finding and presenting food and drink options, clean-up and prep for next stop, quickly retrieving a change of socks or other clothing or night gear, setting-up a chair, dealing with blistered feet, sunblock, massage, etc., all while motivating and moving the runner along, AND taking care of yourself so you’re in shape to help at hour 20 or 25 as you were at the start.

 For runners who want pacing support, add one person.
 [More on pacing later.*]